 [Click on the icon on the left]

 Click (NEXT) to see why this woman has a shocked look on her face.

-The boy is telling her there might be a gas leak.
+The boy is telling an adult that he smells rotten eggs, and there might be a gas leak.
+(NEXT)